Croatia women's national football team

-The Croatia women's national football team represents the Republic of Croatia in international football.
-The team is managed by the Croatian Football Federation, the governing body for football in the country.
+The Croatia women's national football team represents Croatia in international women's football matches.
+It is governed by the Croatian Football Federation, the governing body for football in Croatia.
+It is a member of UEFA in Europe and FIFA in global competitions.
+The team's colours reference two national symbols: the Croatian checkerboard and the country's tricolour.
+They are colloquially referred to as the Lavice ('Lionesses').
+So far, the Lavice have not qualified for any major tournament.

 History

 After winning independence from Yugoslavia in 1991, the newly established Croatian Football Federation immediately moved toward creating separate national football teams to represent the country, which included the establishment of the women's team.
 Three years after the men's team debut, the women's team of Croatia officially marked their international debut, playing against neighbouring Slovenia in a friendly on 28 October 1993, where Croatia lost 2–3 away.

 Since its inception, the women's team of Croatia has suffered from the lack of coverage from the increasingly successful men's side.
 Most of Croatia's female footballers, unlike the male ones, are made up of only amateur or part-timers, and thus they are not adequately trained.
 As for the result, while the men's team has been largely competitive and qualified for several UEFA European Championship and FIFA World Cup, the women's team is unable to repeat the same as the men's one, and has a tendency of being finished near bottom or bottom of the qualifications for UEFA Women's Championship and FIFA Women's World Cup.